bradhowes/BlockComment/README.md

 Xcode 8 source editor extension for Swift editing that will insert a block comment, possibly with some tags.

+> **NOTE**: I know about Xcode's own `Add Documentation` command which does the same thing, but with more
+> knowledge about the code being commented on.
+This was more of a learning exercise.
+I also like my style of
+> comments over Xcode's use of '///' everywhere.

 ![](screenshot.gif)

 The command does a rudimentary scan forward from the cursor, looking for something to comment.
 If it finds a